balancer/docs-v1/smart-contracts/api.md

 #### `bind`

-`bind(address T, uint B, uint W)`
+`bind(address token, uint balance, uint denorm)`

-Binds the token with address `T`.
+Binds the token with address `token`.
 Tokens will be pushed/pulled from caller to adjust match new balance.
-Token must not already be bound. `B` must be a valid balance and `W` must be a valid _denormalized_ weight.
+Token must not already be bound. `balance` must be a valid balance and `denorm` must be a valid _denormalized_ weight. `bind` creates the token record and then calls `rebind` for updating pool weights and token transfers.

 Possible errors: